 Pupils with SEND often have a unique knowledge of their own needs and circumstances, and their own views about what sort of support they would like to help them make the most of their education.
-They will be encouraged to participate in the decision-making processes including the setting of learning targets and contributing to Support Plans, One Page Profiles and Education, Health and Care Plans.
+They will be encouraged to participate in the decision-making processes including the setting of learning targets and contributing to Learner Profiles, Supporting Me to Learn Plans, My Support Plans and Education, Health and Care Plans.
 This will be achieved through a variety of different approaches as appropriate to the age of the child.
-These may include: Pupil interviews, Questionnaires, Self-evaluation (pictures, written answers), Surveys, and Pupil set targets.
+These may include: pupil interviews, questionnaires, self-evaluation (pictures, written answers), surveys, and pupil set targets.